HDembinski/HDembinski.github.io/exceptions.md

 If your code throws exceptions at all, it will not compile when exceptions are turned off in the compiler (for example, with the flag `-fno-exceptions` in gcc and clang).
 As a library developer, you should be interested in supporting compilation without exceptions, [since this makes your library useful for more people](https://stackoverflow.com/questions/691168/how-much-footprint-does-c-exception-handling-add).
 At the very least, it helps you to see whether you currently loose performance by using exceptions and whether something has to be done about it (often implementations can be manually optimised to keep the cost small).

-Again, [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/BOOST_THROW_EXCEPTION.html) has a beautiful solution ready: if you consistently use the macro `BOOST_THROW_EXCEPTION` or the function `boost::throw_exception` instead of naked throws (which also has performance benefits as previously mentioned), your code will compile even when exceptions are disabled.
-The library will detect this and call a user-defined implementation of `void throw_exception( std::exception const& e , boost::source_location const& l)` for your program instead, which must terminate the program but can run error logging or clean up code before.
+Again, [Boost.Exception](https://www.boost.org/doc/libs/1_72_0/libs/exception/doc/BOOST_THROW_EXCEPTION.html) has a solution ready: if you consistently use the macro `BOOST_THROW_EXCEPTION` or the function `boost::throw_exception` instead of a naked `throw` (which also has the performance benefits previously mentioned), your code will compile even when exceptions are disabled.
+The library will detect this and call a user-defined implementation of `void throw_exception( std::exception const& e , boost::source_location const& l)` instead, which must terminate the program but can run error logging or clean up code before.
 If the code also catches and rethrows exceptions, the keywords `try` and `catch` need to be conditionally hidden, for example, like this
 ```
 #ifdef BOOST_NO_EXCEPTIONS
 potentially_throwing(....);
 #else
 try {
   potentially_throwing(....);